Propagation Networks for Model-Based Control Under Partial Observation: Experiments

-\myparagraph{Box pushing.} In this case, we are pushing a pile of boxes forward (\fig{fig:control_quali_BoxPush}).
+\myparagraph{Box pushing} In this case, we are pushing a pile of boxes forward (\fig{fig:control_quali_BoxPush}).
 We place a camera at the top of the scene, and only red boxes are observable.
 More challengingly, the observable boxes are not tracked.
 Therefore, the visibility of a specific box might change over time.
 The vertices in the graph are then defined as the state of the observable boxes and edges are defined as directional relations connecting every pair of observable boxes.
 Specifically, if there are $n$ observable boxes, $n(n-1)$ edges are automatically generated.
-We augment the encoding function $\tau$ by averaging the object-centric outputs before feeding to $\phi$.
-The dynamics function $\phi$ then takes both the scene representation and the action (\ie, position and velocity of the pusher) as input to perform an implicit forward simulation.
+The dynamics function $\phi(\cdot)$ then takes both the scene representation and the action (\ie, position and velocity of the pusher) as input to perform an implicit forward simulation.
 As it is hard to explicitly evaluate a latent dynamics model, we evaluate the downstream control tasks instead.

-\myparagraph{Ablation studies.}
+\myparagraph{Ablation studies}

 We also provide ablation studies on how the number of propagation steps $L$ influences the final performance.
 Empirically, a larger $L$ can model a longer propagation path.
-They are however harder to train and more likely to overfit the training set, often leading to poor generalization. \fig{fig:simu_quanti_a} and~\ref{fig:simu_quanti_b} show the ablation studies regarding the choice of $L$. \modelshort achieves a good accuracy at $L=3$, which also has a good speed/accuracy trade-off. \basemodelshort achieves its best accuracy at $L=2$ but generalizes less well as $L$ increases further.
-This shows the benefits of using the shared encoding and residual connections as described in \sect{sec:encoding_and_residual}.
+They are however harder to train and more likely to overfit the training set, often leading to poor generalization. \fig{fig:simu_quanti_a} and~\ref{fig:simu_quanti_b} show the ablation studies regarding the choice of $L$. \modelshort achieves a high accuracy at $L=3$, with a good trade-off between speed and accuracy. \basemodelshort achieves its best accuracy at $L=2$ but generalizes less well as $L$ increases further.
+This shows the benefits of using the shared encoding and residual connections used in PropNet, as described in \sect{sec:encoding_and_residual}.